motm-therapy/website/docs/about.md

 ## Location

-Matters of the Mind Therapy, LLC is currently a telehealth-only practice.
+### Telehealth

-Our providers are licensed to serve clients in the state of Texas.
+Our providers are licensed to serve clients via telehealth residing in the state of Texas.
+Please review our provider list below to find a provider licensed to operate in your state of residence.

 ## Providers